Documentation

 2. Check that audio is routed to the JamWide track

-3. Verify Master Volume is not at zero
+3. Verify Master Volume is not muted

 Contributing